rwynn/monstache-site/src/start.md

 ## Installation

 Monstache is just a single binary without dependencies on runtimes like Ruby, Python or PHP.
+Monstache is written in Go but you don't need to install the Go language unless you decide to write your own Go plugins.

-You just need to [download the latest version](https://github.com/rwynn/monstache/releases).
+If you simply want to run Monstache you just need to [download the latest version](https://github.com/rwynn/monstache/releases).

 You will want to use 4.x releases for ES6+ and 3.x releases for ES2-5.